smooth stones

 Muscle spasms and cramps can be quite painful.
 Massage therapy benefits spasms and cramps by helping the muscle relax and bringing more blood to the damaged tissue.

-Vitamin and mineral deficiencies can also contribute to getting cramps and spasms.
+Vitamin and mineral deficiencies can contribute to getting cramps and spasms.
 Calcium and magnesium deficiencies or imbalances are often the culprits, but a potassium deficiency can also contribute.

 Spasms and cramps are sometimes associated with other diseases like anemia, diabetes, thyroid problems, kidney disease, multiple sclerosis, and spinal chord injuries.